tynandebold/emilyjholland/src/content/media/post-3.md

 Ultimately, effective communication and collaboration are not just individual skills; they're also cultural aspects of your development team.
 Encourage a culture of openness, transparency, and continuous improvement.
 As a front-end developer, you can play a pivotal role in fostering this culture by leading through example and actively participating in team discussions and initiatives.

 In the world of front-end development, where innovation and user experience are paramount, the ability to communicate and collaborate effectively is a game-changer.
-By honing these skills, you'll not only improve the quality of your work but also contribute to the success of your projects and your career as a front-end developer.
+By honing these skills, you'll not only improve the quality of your work but also contribute to the success of your research and your career as a front-end developer.